New Jersey Explosion Attorney

 - Quaternary injuries – These are all explosion-related injuries not attributed to the first three types.
 Quaternary injuries include exacerbated conditions, burns, crush injuries, COPD, brain injury and asthma.

 The CDC reports that explosion injuries can affect the auditory, respiratory, circulatory, digestive and renal systems.
 Further, up to 10 % of all explosion survivors suffer significant eye injuries, typically from projectiles.
-At Mandelbaum Barrett, we work to investigate the cause of the explosion and assist with arrangements for your medical treatment.
+At Mandelbaum Barrett PC, we work to investigate the cause of the explosion and assist with arrangements for your medical treatment.
 We will hold the responsible parties accountable and take your case to trial if a fair settlement cannot be achieved.

 Who is Liable For My Injuries After an Explosion Accident?